WicksGroup/LaserPulse/README.md

 1. Edit user.py to contain your username and password for lle
 2. run scrape_metadata.py
     - tgz files containing pulseshape information are stored in Data/tgz_files

+Currently, json files contain placeholders and the data directories are empty.
+Once you scrape the data, everything will be populated from your scrape.